rohitkeshav/cron-scheduler/README.md

 ## Quick start

 To setup the scheduler follow:
-   - Clone the repository - git clone link
+   - Clone the repository - git clone https://github.com/rohitkeshav/cron-scheduler.git
    - Run - ``` pip install requirements ```
    - Create a python script that needs to be set as cron job
    - Store this script under jobs or change the path as seen fit